-At the beginning of the academic year there is First Year Student Orientation program with several engagement activities, and throughout the year there are special events such as Homecoming, BASH (Battle of the Bands), Winter Fest, Taste of Forest City, Warrior Cup, and Family Weekend.
+At the beginning of the academic year there is a first year student orientation program with several engagement activities, and throughout the year there are special events such as Homecoming, BASH (Battle of the Bands), Winter Fest, Taste of Forest City, Warrior Cup, and Family Weekend.

-Waldorf College strives to encourage the students to be engaged in a well rounded group of activities in addition to their academics.
-The college has around 75% of the student body involved in co-curricular activities, fine arts, Wind symphony, Waldorf College Choir, Sangkor, Theater/Drama, intercollegiate athletics, and intramural athletics.
+Waldorf College strives to encourage the students to be engaged in a well-rounded group of activities in addition to their academics.
+The college has around 75% of the students involved in co-curricular activities, fine arts, wind symphony, Waldorf College Choir, Sangor, Theatre/Drama, intercollegiate athletics, clubs, organizations and intramural athletics.